MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-2010.md

 - OS age in months

-- Number of hardware inventory classes, software inventory rules, and file collection rules
+- Number of hardware inventory classes, software inventory rules, file collection rules, and overall health status

 - Statistics for device health attestation: most common error codes, number of on-premises servers, and counts of devices in various states